pir8radio/flipper-sub-to-hackrf-portapack-c16-converter/README.md

 # .sub, .wav, .iq, .bin to .c16 Converter for HackRF PortaPack (not tested on my own portapack just yet, but files convert successfully)

 Made by RockGod, fixed by "me" (gpt 4O).
-This project contains a Python script that helps convert .sub files (Flipper SubGhz RAW File) to .c16 files for use with HackRF PortaPack.
+This project contains a Python script that helps convert .sub (and possibily .wav, .iq, .bin)  files (Flipper SubGhz RAW File) to .c16 files for use with HackRF PortaPack.
 This project is a fork from broken code and has been fixed and improved.
 I fixed this using chatgpt, I know nothing.
 Supports two protocols: RAW and BinRAW.

 ## What You Need